GreenJamesDev/RsMapper/README.md

 ![](https://user-images.githubusercontent.com/39837353/84084412-0e238f00-a9a9-11ea-94ac-8c0b68fc69f8.PNG)

 ## Features
-_All features listed below are planned for the beta 0.1.0.0 release._
+_All features listed below are in the beta 0.1.0.0 release._

 ### Custom Parts
 Easily add custom components through the components.json file.
 Even modded blocks can be represented in RsMapper!